khietbt/khietbt.github.io/about.md

 in analyzing issues and providing appropriate solutions.

-After graduating in 2008 as a B.S of Computer Engineering in HUST, I had chances to join many projects in 4 companies.
-Facing multiple problems brought me solid understanding in microservices, performance, and scalability.
+After graduating in 2008 as a B.S of Computer Engineering in HUST, I had chances to join many projects in 4 companies and multiple projects which brought me not only chances to face & solve variety of problems, but also a solid understanding in microservices, performance, and scalability.

 # Technical Skills